CloudLabs-MOC/CloudLabs-SEED/Cryptography/TLS: Transport Layer Security/TLS-Transport-Layer-Security.md

 - Chapters 24 and 25 of the SEED Book,Computer & Internet Security: A Hands-on Approach, 2nd
     Edition, by Wenliang Du.
 See details athttps://www.handsonsecurity.net.

-Lab Environment.You can perform the lab exercise on the SEED VM provided by the Cloudlabs.
+Lab Environment.
+You can perform the lab exercise on the SEED VM provided by the Cloudlabs.

 ## 2 Lab Environment